Ramvaris/ac-npcbots/.github/README.md

   2. Permanent additions to the core code, namely:
      - Enabling server-side old world flying

+     Info: If you don't want this feature then don't fret.
+As long as you don't give the clients a way to summon a flying mount in the old zones the server-side change won't change anything.

   3. Pre-Configured Modules in a working state for this version, namely:
      - [Autobalancer](https://github.com/azerothcore/mod-autobalance)